enigmaneering/hello-world/enigma0/E0S4 - Neural Servers.md

                                                                      new port ⬏

 Now, rather than fighting for a shared resource, each owns a specific network endpoint and cycles itself automatically!
-This lets things run a lot more much more "stably" - albiet absurdly so.
+This lets things run significantly more "stably" - albiet absurdly so.